vanajanu143-beep/ECO_TRACK---PERSONAL-CARBON-AI-FOOTPRINT/README.md

 - **Personalization:**
   - Creating AI recommendations that adapt to individual circumstances without being intrusive or overwhelming.

-# Future Plans

-We have exciting plans to expand and enhance EcoTrack's capabilities to make sustainable living even more accessible and impactful:

-- **Mobile Application:** Develop iOS and Android apps for on-the-go carbon tracking and real-time sustainability tips.

-- **Multi-language Support:** Add support for major languages to make the platform globally accessible.

-- **Rewards Marketplace:** Implement a system where users can earn discounts on eco-friendly products from partner brands.

-- **NGO Partnerships:** Collaborate with environmental organizations to track real-world impact of user actions.

 >### Due to some Git configuration errors, my teammate's contributions are not showing properly.